avocode/avocode/sketch-extension-beta.md

 - The UI can be sometimes not styled properly, aspect ratio of artboard thumbnails is often not correct
 - It will take a quite time to load first time, the production build work much faster.
 Also this build is quite large, production release will be much smaller
 - Pages are not exported at all, we might add that later if there is enough interest.

+## Reporting bugs
+Please report bugs to team@avocode.com and include the `sketch-panels.log` file from Sketch Plugins folder

+Pugin folder can be accessed from Sketch menu Plugins -> Manage Plugins and in the window click the Settings icon in bottom left corner and select Show Plugins Folder... (or in Sketch 3.3 and older press Plugins -> Reveal Plugins)